 - Mortgage Strategy Awards 2020 – Best equity release provider/lifetime lender

 Legal & General Reviews & Ratings

-- Legal & General Reviews on UK.TrustPilot.com
+- Legal & General Reviews are available on UK.TrustPilot.com

 - Reviews of Legal & General on Reviews.io

-- Legal & General Reviewed on SmartMoneyPeople.com
+- Legal & General Reviewed for SmartMoneyPeople.com

 How Did We Review Legal & General?